canepan/bot/README.md

 ## id3-checker
 From a directory, finds songs recursively and shows artist, title and album, alerting on discrepancies

+## minecraft_ctl
+Script to disable or enable running Minecraft (by changing permissions, closing the firewall and killing processes).
+Currently supports (Mac only):
+* Minecraft
+* Firefox
+* Tor Browser
+* Diablo III
+* Docker

 ## service-map
 * show running, active services
 * reads KeepAlived config (basic)